Living With an Autoimmune Disease

 How is PsA an autoimmune disease?

-Autoimmune diseases often have periods when symptoms get significantly worse, or flare-ups, and periods of remission, when symptoms significantly lessen or seem to disappear.
-Even though you may not be experiencing a flare-up, your body can still be impacted by the chronic inflammation and you may experience other symptoms like fatigue as a result.
+People living with autoimmune diseases often have periods when symptoms get worse (flares).
+They also may have periods when symptoms lessen or seem to disappear (remission).
+Even though you may not be experiencing a flare, your body can still be affected by chronic inflammation.
+You may experience symptoms like:2-4

 - Control the autoimmune process

 - Maintain the body’s ability to fight disease

 For people with mild PsA, over-the-counter anti-inflammatory medicines and healthy lifestyle habits may work for managing symptoms.
 For people with moderate to severe PsA, immunosuppressive drugs may be needed to reduce the immune system’s abnormal responses.5

 In addition, disease-modifying anti-rheumatic drugs (DMARDs) help suppress inflammation in the body.
 They are often prescribed for people with active PsA.2,5